ChicagoWorldcon/wellington/README.md

 STRIPE_PUBLIC_KEY=pk_test_zq022DcopypastatXAVMaOJT
 STRIPE_PRIVATE_KEY=sk_test_35SiP3qovcopypastaLguIyY

-# Production specific environment variables
 # Used for URL generation and using compiled assets
+# Don't do this on your local machine!
 RAILS_ENV=production

 # Con specific mailer configuration